Michael W. Smith: Other ventures

 In 1994, Smith opened a teen club, named Rocketown, in Nashville, Tennessee (6th Avenue).
 Later in early 2003, the club was moved to a new location—a renovated warehouse in downtown Nashville.
 The venue offers a large dance floor, extensive indoor skate park, and a café hosting live acoustic music.

 In 1996, Smith opened his own record label, Rocketown Records.
 The label was named after a song on his third album The Big Picture.
 The first artist signed was Chris Rice, who had written "Go Light Your World", a No. 1 hit song by Kathy Troccoli, in 1995.
-Smith didn't record under the label himself until 2018.
+Smith did not record under the label himself until 2018.

 Smith is actively involved in volunteer service and is vice chair of the President's Council on Service and Civic Participation, which is chaired by Jean Case of the Case Foundation.
 He is also an avid spokesperson for sponsoring children through Compassion International.

 Smith was active in Billy Graham Crusades as well as Samaritan's Purse.
 Smith sang "Just As I Am" in a tribute to Graham at the 44th GMA Dove Awards.
 He also sang it at the memorial service honoring Graham at the United States Capitol rotunda on February 28, 2018.